Safety and Aftercare

 Why the outcome depends on what happens before and after, not just what happens during.

-This page explains why aftercare matters, why the system is not built for mass enthusiasm yet, and what responsible support should look like without encouraging illegal use.
+This page explains why aftercare matters, why the system isn't built for mass enthusiasm yet, and what responsible support should look like without encouraging illegal use.

 Key takeaways

-- Aftercare and integration are not optional extras.
-They are where stability is built.
+- Aftercare and integration aren't optional extras.
+They're where stability is built.

-- Many people seek help after experiences, but many providers are not trained to recognize what they are seeing.
+- Many people seek help after experiences, but many providers aren't trained to recognize what they're seeing.

 - Responsible messaging should slow people down, set realistic expectations, and steer toward legal, evidence-based care.